9 Science-Based Tips for Stress Relief

 One good way to activate the parasympathetic nervous system—our "rest and digest" calming system—is by regularly using deep breathing.
 For example, taking a breath in for a count of four, holding for a count of four, releasing for a count of four, and holding again for a count of four is a simple technique that can help you slow your breathing down.

-A great way to activate the parasympathetic nervous system is to take a cold shower after getting warm with an exercise or a sauna.
+My absolute favorite way to activate the parasympathetic nervous system is by taking a cold shower after getting warm with an exercise or a sauna.
 Both exercise and a sauna may be self-soothing, but research shows that submerging the body in cold water also activates the calming parasympathetic nervous system.
-Therefore, consider trying a cold shower or swim to relieve stress.
+So, consider trying a cold shower or swim to relieve stress.

 The foods we eat often contribute to stress.
 For example, sugar increases inflammation, which stresses the body, so it can exacerbate stress in the longer term.
 Trans fats also contribute to inflammation, which can put pressure on the HPA axis.
 In general, eating a diet of high-quality protein and vegetables seems to be the best bet to relieve stress.

 Caffeine actually activates our HPA axis, making us feel more anxious.
-You may want to limit your intake of coffee, caffeinated tea (like green and black teas), and energy drinks to relieve stress.
+So ditch the coffee, caffeinated tea (like green and black teas), and energy drinks to relieve stress.

 Adaptogens are plants that are thought to help relieve stress.
 Some adaptogens that have been studied and shown to work include Ashwagandha, Holy Basil, Eleuthero, Jiaogulan, Rhodiola, and Ginseng.